-The State of the Environment Northland Freshwater Fish Monitoring 2023/24 Technical Report presents the observations from the annual freshwater fish monitoring conducted by Northland Regional Council (NRC) between November 2023 and February 2024.
+The State of the Environment (SOE) Northland Freshwater Fish Monitoring 2023/24 Technical Report presents the observations from the annual freshwater fish monitoring conducted by Northland Regional Council (NRC) between November 2023 and February 2024.
 The fish monitoring was conducted at 23 fish monitoring sites across the region's River Water Quality and Ecology Monitoring Network (RWQMN).
-This SOE Fish report informs stakeholders, including scientist and regional freshwater policies, about the state of freshwater fish community as a component in river health assessments in Northland region.
+This SOE Fish report informs stakeholders, including scientists and regional freshwater policies, about the state of freshwater fish communities as a component of river health assessments in Northland.

-In total, 11 native fish species were recorded during the SOE Freshwater Fish Monitoring 2023/24 in Northland.
-The fish species are shortfin eel (Anguilla australis), longfin eel (Anguilla dieffenbachia), banded kōkopu (Galaxias fasciatus), inanga (Galaxias maculatus), kōaro (Galaxias brevipinnis), bluegill bully (Gobiomorphus hubbsi), common bully (Gobiomorphus cotidianus), Cran's bully (Gobiomorphus basalis), redfin bully (Gobiomorphus huttoni), common smelt (Retropinna retropinna), torrentfish (Cheimarrichthys fosteri).
+In total, 11 native fish species were recorded during the SOE Freshwater Fish Monitoring 2023/24 event.
+The fish species are shortfin eel (Anguilla australis), longfin eel (Anguilla dieffenbachia), banded kōkopu (Galaxias fasciatus), inanga (Galaxias maculatus), kōaro (Galaxias brevipinnis), bluegill bully (Gobiomorphus hubbsi), common bully (Gobiomorphus cotidianus), Cran's bully (Gobiomorphus basalis), redfin bully (Gobiomorphus huttoni), common smelt (Retropinna retropinna), and torrentfish (Cheimarrichthys fosteri).

 The threatened (at-risk) fish species found were bluegill bully, inanga, kōaro, longfin eel and torrentfish.
-This is the second consecutive year that bluegill bully was found at the Punaruku site.
+This is the second consecutive year that bluegill bully was found at the Punaruku monitoring site.

-Adult is prevalent in native fish population in the region.
-Dominance of adults in fish population can be an indicator of disrupted juvenile fish recruitments, in the region, likely driven by downstream fish passage barriers.
+Adults are prevalent in native fish population in the region.
+Dominance of adults in fish population can be an indicator of disrupted juvenile fish recruitments, in the region, likely driven by downstream fish passage barriers, and other pressures, such as fishing and climate change.

-Sites with high fish abundances are mostly located at low elevation and near coasts, e.g. at Ngunguru site, which allow fishes easy inland penetrations.
+Sites with high fish abundance are mostly located at low elevation and near coasts, e.g. at the Ngunguru site, which allow fishes easy inland penetrations.
 In other words, low fish abundance in upper catchments (which often provide better spawning habitats) reiterates the possible impacts of migration barriers in the region.

-Northland's freshwater fish monitoring uses a nationally consistent protocol, as required in the NPSFM for SOE reporting and as planned in Northland's River Water Quality and Ecology Monitoring Plan (RWQEMP).
-Fish IBI - the fish-related NPSFM attribute - is estimated from data collected during monitoring by using a Fish IBI calculator, developed for Northland region.
+Northland's freshwater fish monitoring uses a nationally consistent protocol, as required in the National Policy Statement for Freshwater 2020 (NPSFM) for SOE reporting and as planned in Northland's River Water Quality and Ecology Monitoring Plan (RWQEMP).
+Fish IBI - the fish-related NPSFM attribute - is estimated from data collected during monitoring by using a Fish IBI calculator, developed for the Northland region.
 The calculator is used for its robustness in integrating a range of national, regional and local features that influence fish community.

 Overall, the measured IBI scores has shown very good ecological integrity for fish in the region.
-This, however, requires cautious interpretations.
-This is because most of the monitored sites are in pastoral catchments with degraded water quality and ecosystem health and possibly impacted fish communities (Graham & Greenwood, 2023).
-Yet, the IBI values are indicating healthy fish habitats in Northland region.
-For example, the downstream reaches of Peria and Victoria sites flow through highly modified agricultural landscapes, which likely affect fish migration; yet, both sites are in band A. Similarly, the Pukenui site is in band A despite a fish-barrier downstream and a very low fish abundance.
+This, however, requires cautious interpretation.
+This is because most of the monitored sites are in pastoral catchments with degraded water quality and ecosystem health and possibly impacted fish communities.
+Yet, the IBI values are indicating healthy fish habitats in Northland.
+For example, the downstream reaches of the Peria and Victoria sites flow through highly modified agricultural landscapes, which likely affect fish migration; yet, both sites are in band A of the NPSFM attribute.
+Similarly, the Pukenui site is in band A despite a fish-barrier downstream and very low fish abundance.

-Interestingly, the highest species richness was measured at Tangowahine site which is located on a modified catchment (mostly pasture).
-The riparian buffer that created a shaded stream condition at that site may explain the species richness and demonstrates the benefit of riparian restorations for fish habitats in modified catchments.
+Interestingly, the highest species richness was measured at the Tangowahine site which is in a modified catchment (mostly pasture).
+The riparian buffer that created shaded stream conditions at that site may explain the species richness and demonstrates the benefit of riparian restorations for fish habitats in modified catchments.